Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

 "Unlike a conventional sofa, sectionals are composed of multiple independent pieces that may be arranged in a number of different positions," says Channa Alvarez, Production Designer at Living Spaces.

-"A standard sized sofa in layman's terms is essentially a piece of upholstered furniture that typically consists of three cushions to seat up to three people comfortably," adds Karen Gutierrez, interior designer at Mackenzie Collier Interiors.
+"A standard sized sofa in layman's terms is essentially a piece of upholstered furniture that typically consists of three cushions to seat up to three people comfortably," adds Karen Rohr, interior designer at Mackenzie Collier Interiors.
 "Meanwhile, sectional consists of two or more joined sections for sitting.
 Sectionals come in versatile configurations such as an L-Shaped right/Left and U-Shaped to suit different room layouts."

 There are no set rules to determine whether a sectional or sofa is better for your space.
 It truly is a matter of your personal preference.
-To help make a decision on what type of sofa is best for you, Karen Gutierrez recommends keeping the following requirements in mind:
+To help make a decision on what type of sofa is best for you, Karen Rohr recommends keeping the following requirements in mind:

 Seating Options: "In just two or three seats are needed, then a sofa is a perfect choice for you.
 Although if you need more seating and don't necessarily want two sofas to accommodate all your guests, a sectional is a good solution to opt for."